 Mr. Jensen’s litigation experience spans an array of subject matters, such as pharmaceutical, biotechnology, medical device and healthcare criminal and civil investigations, including False Claims Act litigation, matters related to the Foreign Corrupt Practices Act, tax and accounting-related fraud, environmental and wildlife prosecutions, and federal contracting and procurement fraud.

 Mr. Jensen has been elected by his partners to King & Spalding’s Policy Committee, the firm’s management committee, for a three-year term, and has served in numerous other leadership positions within the firm.
 He currently is Deputy Managing Partner and formerly was the Hiring Partner for the Washington, D.C., office.

-In 2011, publisher Law360 selected Mr. Jensen as one of five white collar lawyers in the U.S. to watch, describing him as “one of the most sought-after corporate defenders in the country.”
-Mr. Jensen repeatedly has been recommended by Legal 500: U.S. Guide in its annual publication, which described him as “brilliant and creative” with “an excellent track record,” who has “quickly made a name for himself as an extremely accomplished lawyer.”
+In 2011, Law360 selected Mr. Jensen as one of five white collar lawyers in the U.S. to watch, describing him as “one of the most sought-after corporate defenders in the country.”
+In 2016 and previous years, Mr. Jensen has been recommended by Legal 500: U.S. Guide in its annual publication, which described him as “brilliant and creative” with “an excellent track record,” who has “quickly made a name for himself as an extremely accomplished lawyer.”
 He also has been selected as a “Litigation Star” in the 2016 edition of Benchmark Litigation, and repeatedly has been identified as a “Life Sciences Star” for government enforcement/investigations in the LMG Life Sciences annual guide.